The Boardroom vs. the Assistant

 Use Both Together:

-The ideal workflow: Use ChatGPT to research and gather background information.
-Then use Verdikt to run the actual decision through a structured multi-perspective debate.
-This gives you both the research depth and the decision quality.
+The ideal workflow: use ChatGPT to research and gather background information.
+Then feed that research into Verdikt to run the actual decision through a structured multi-perspective debate.
+ChatGPT gives you the intelligence.
+Verdikt gives you the deliberation.

 Feed Verdikt the research output from ChatGPT as context.
 Verdikt will use that material, but debate how to interpret it and what to do about it.
 Best of both worlds.

 Verdikt starts at $99/month for teams.
-ChatGPT Team is $25/user/month.
-Why is Verdikt more expensive?
+ChatGPT Business is $20–$25/user/month.
+Enterprise is custom-priced.
+Why the difference?

 - B2B focus: Verdikt is priced for business teams and ROI on better decisions.
-ChatGPT is priced for individual users.
+ChatGPT is priced for broad AI access.

 The Verdict